 Mistral has a trendy dining room with a chic clientele: clearly a place to dress up in Boston.
 However the reason to come is not the glamorous waiting staff but Jamie Mammano’s fine cooking.
-I started with a tartare of tuna (described as “sushi grade” (I would not wished to have tried the “not good enough for sushi” grade) that was shaped into a cylinder and was indeed of a high standard, laced with ginger and soy, the texture nicely balanced by some shredded crispy wonton (15/20).
+I started with a tartare of tuna (described as “sushi grade” (I would not have wished to try the “not good enough for sushi” grade) that was shaped into a cylinder and was indeed of a high standard, laced with ginger and soy, the texture nicely balanced by some shredded crispy wonton (15/20).

-For main course I had wild sea-bass, nicely timed and which had excellent flavour, served on a bed of puy lentils with a delicate creamed horseradish sauce (15/20).
+For my main course I had wild sea-bass, nicely timed and with excellent flavour, served on a bed of puy lentils with a delicate creamed horseradish sauce (15/20).
 Dessert was at a lower level, a reasonable apple tart with vanilla ice cream (12/20), and somewhat lukewarm coffee (12/20).
 However the savoury dishes were very good indeed, and the service was of a high standard.
 On my most recent visit a main course of scallops with a citrus sauce was superb.